gene-drive/Tbx5-forelimb-genital/README.md

 ----------------------------------------------------------------------
 For a list of all tools used in this manuscript, click [here](https://github.com/gene-drive/Tbx5-forelimb-genital/blob/main/Tools-Used.md).

-If you are a Windows user (like me) and need help using Linux within a virtual machine to perform analyses, feel free to reach out to me for installation help.
+* If you are a Windows user (like me) and need to run Linux within a virtual machine to perform analyses, check out [this](https://www.fosslinux.com/42789/how-to-install-linux-mint-on-virtualbox.htm) guide or [this](https://linuxhint.com/install_linux_mint_20_virtualbox/) one.
+I setup a shared folder this [this](https://helpdeskgeek.com/virtualization/virtualbox-share-folder-host-guest/) guide.

+* After generation of figures, vector graphics were edited in Adobe Illustrator and assembled for publication in Adobe InDesign.
+Other photo edits were made in either Adobe Photoshop or Lightroom.

 Scripts used to analyze datasets
 ----------------------------------------------------------------------